-Some charts are reported with reference to the validation performed through the comparison with the commercial software WAVE, developed by Dow (www.dow.com/water-and-processsolutions/resources/design-software).
+Some charts are reported with reference to the validation performed through the comparison with the commercial software WAVE, developed by Dow (www.dow.com/water-and-process-solutions/resources/design-software).
 Some simulations were performed with a single stage RO plant at different recoveries.
 The main outputs compared are the required feed pressure and the average permeate water flux.
 The charts show a very good agreement between the model results and the results produced by Wave, ensuring a good reliability of the model.

-Figure 6: Validation charts: comparison between the feed pressure (on the left) and of the average permeate water flux (on the right) calculated by the model and the one calculated by WAVE software
+Figure 6: Validation charts: comparison of the feed pressure (on the left) and the average permeate water flux (on the right) calculated by the model and calculated by the WAVE software.